 The word translated "with" is Mishkab (Strong # 4904), in the verse in chapter 20 this is rendered "lieth".
 And both those renderings are off, they're not even the right kind of word, it’s a noun not a verb.
 Of the 46 times the word appears in the Masorectic Hebrew text, 34 of them the KJV accurately translates it bed, 4 times it’s rendered bedchamber and once it’s rendered couch.
 The two Leviticus verses supposedly about Homosexuality are simply two of 7 verses where the KJV translated it as a verb.

-According to some super-literal interlinear bibles, the Hebrew uses a feminine pronoun before Tovah.
+According to some super-literal interlinear bibles (like this one), the Hebrew uses a feminine pronoun before Tovah.
 So that could support the idea that it's a sin against the woman who's bed is being refereed to.

 Now I refer everyone back to the last section of the Sodom and Gomorrah post.
 What I and many scholars believe is that what’s in mind here is the same practice being performed by the Qadesh male temple prostitutes.
 The context of idolatry to these verses already established makes that likely, but here is the thing.
 Specific details of the ceremony often involved the prostitute dressing in female clothing like it was her wedding night, and engaging in the sexual act in a sacred bed said to be the bed of Astarte.

 Now for Leviticus 20:13 “If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death; their blood shall be upon them.”
 The part I put in italics is different in how the KJV renders it, but in the Hebrew is basically identical to 18:22, so just copy and paste everything I said about that.
 I also already addressed the death penalty aspect.